On monochromatic arm exponents for 2D critical percolation: Background

 \subsection{Statement of the results}

-In this paper, we will be interested in the asymptotic behavior of the probability of the event $A_{j,\sigma}(n_0(j),N)$ as $N \to \infty $ for a monochromatic $\sigma$, say $\sigma=B \ldots B$, so that $A_{j,\sigma}$ simply refers to the existence of $j$ disjoint black arms.
-Our first result shows that this probability follows a power law, as in the case of a polychromatic choice of $\sigma$:
+In this paper, we will be interested in the asymptotic behavior of the probability of the event $A_{j,\sigma}(n_0(j),N)$ as $N \to\infty$ for a monochromatic $\sigma$, say $\sigma=B \ldots B$, so that $A_{j,\sigma}$ simply refers to the existence of $j$ disjoint black arms.
+Our first result shows that this probability follows a power law, as in the case of a polychromatic choice of $\sigma$. \begin{theorem} For any $j \geq2$, there exists an exponent $\alpha'_j>0$ such that